Savo Milošević: Olimpija Ljubljana

+Bosnia and Herzegovina

+On 29 September 2023, Milošević was appointed as the new head coach of the Bosnia and Herzegovina national team.
+He was victorious in his first game in charge against Liechtenstein in a UEFA Euro 2024 qualifying match on 13 October 2023.
+Milošević suffered his first defeat against Portugal on 16 October; Bosnia and Herzegovina lost the game 5–0 at Bilino Polje, the biggest defeat in its history on home ground.

+Milošević's contract expired on 21 March 2024, following the country's defeat against Ukraine in the UEFA Euro 2024 qualifying play-offs.
+On 16 April 2024, it was officially announced that the contract would not be extended.

+Return to Partizan

+In late September 2024, Milošević returned to Partizan succeeding Aleksandar Stanojević.

 Personal life

-Milošević was born into an ethnic Serb family in the Semberija city of Bijeljina and was raised in Johovac, both in the then-SR Bosnia and Herzegovina, SFR Yugoslavia, where he lived with a younger brother Andrija (1975–2013) and younger sister Cvijeta "Mira".
+Milošević was born into an ethnic Serb family in the Semberija city of Bijeljina and was raised in Johovac, Republic of Srpska, both in present-day Bosnia and Herzegovina, the then-SR Bosnia and Herzegovina, SFR Yugoslavia, where he lived with a younger brother Andrija (1975–2013) and younger sister Cvijeta "Mira".
+He also holds Bosnian citizenship.
 Milošević's mother died in 2000 from cancer; he has paternal ancestry from the large Milošević brotherhood of the Vasojevići tribe in northeastern Montenegro, and was a relative of Slobodan Milošević.

 Milošević was a political supporter of the Democratic Party led by Boris Tadić, having supported it since 1993 after meeting with Zoran Đinđić and officially becoming a member in 2003.
-He took part in the 1996–97 protests and the 5 October Overthrow.
+He took part in the 1996–97 protests and the 5 October overthrow.

-Milošević is married to Vesna, with whom he had two sons, including Nikola, and a daughter.
-On 11 June 2011, his father Stevan "Stevo" (1953–2011) was shot in the chest and killed in the family house in Glavičice by his grandfather Savo (1928–2012), after a family row; the latter was later detained.
+Milošević was married to Vesna, with whom he has two sons and a daughter.
+One of his sons, Nikola, was also a footballer.
+Since 2017 he has been in a relationship with Serbian cellist Natalija Tipsarević.
+On 11 June 2011, his father Stevan (1953–2011) was shot in the chest and killed in the family house in Glavičice by his grandfather Savo (1928–2012), after a family row; the latter was later detained.